proxsee/sdk-cordova/README.md

 These instructions assume you have Cordova already installed and running (such as installing node.js, npm, cordova, and plugman) -- see [Cordova's Get Started](https://cordova.apache.org/#getstarted).
+However, make sure you have at least Cordova 6.4.0 installed.
+Update with `npm install -g cordova`, although macOS users may need to uninstall first.

 If you do not have an app created yet, create it with e.g.: